Unity-Technologies/usd-unity-sdk/README.md

 Then, to get the materials to render in the scene, change the 'Import Settings' > 'Materials' in the Inspector to 'Import Preview Surface'.
 Finally re-import the USD file.
 You can furthermore import all texture files by changing the 'Import Settings' > 'Payload Policy' in the Inspector to 'Load All' and re-import the USD file.

-If upon initial import nothing is visible, try re-importing the USD file with the above 'Import Settings'
+If upon initial import, the object is not visible, try re-importing the USD file with the above 'Import Settings'.

 ## Streaming Playback via Timeline

-After importing a USD file with either skeletal or point cache animation, open the Timeline window.
+After importing a USD file with either skeletal or point cache animation...
+1. Open the Timeline window.

-1. Select the root of the USD file.
+2. Select the root of the USD file.
-2. Create a playable director by clicking the "Create" button in the Timeline window.
+3. Create a playable director by clicking the "Create" button in the Timeline window.
-3. Next, drag the root USD file into the Timeline to create a track for this object.
+4. Next, drag the root USD file into the Timeline to create a track for this object.
-4. Finally, drag the USD file once more to add a USD clip to the track for plaback.
+5. Finally, drag the USD file once more to add a USD clip to the track for plaback.

-5. Scrubbing through time will now update the USD scene by streaming data from USD.
+Scrubbing through time will now update the USD scene by streaming data from USD.
 Timeline playback is multi-threaded using the C# Job System.

 ## Variants, Models, & Payloads